goharbor/harbor/docs/installation_guide.md

 Once **harbor.cfg** and storage backend (optional) are configured, install and start Harbor using the ```install.sh``` script.
 Note that it may take some time for the online installer to download Harbor images from Docker hub.

 ##### Default installation (without Notary/Clair)
-After version 1.1.0, Harbor has integrated with Notary and Clair (for vulnerability scanning), but by default the installation does not include Notary or Clair service.
+Harbor has integrated with Notary and Clair (for vulnerability scanning).
+However, the default installation does not include Notary or Clair service.

 ```sh
     $ sudo ./install.sh